johannschopplich/kirby-vue3-starterkit/README.md

 ## Configuration

 All development and production related configurations for both backend and frontend code are located in your `.env` file:
-- `KIRBY_SERVER_HOSTNAME` and `KIRBY_SERVER_PORT` specify the address where you wish the Kirby backend to be served from.
+- `KIRBY_DEV_HOSTNAME` and `KIRBY_DEV_PORT` specify the address where you wish the Kirby backend to be served from.
 It is used by the frontend to fetch content data as JSON.
 - Keys starting with `VITE_` are available in your code following the `import.meta.env.VITE_CUSTOM_VARIABLE` syntax.

 For example setting `KIRBY_CACHE` to `true` is useful in production environment.